 - Hydrolyzed wheat protein

 - Triticum aestivum (another name for wheat)

-So you’re feeling clued up on a gluten free diet and ready to go, but want to slowly integrate going gluten free in to your life.
-Whilst this might mean that you get to indulge in gluten-filled foods for a while longer and use up the supplies in your cupboards, bear in mind that any gluten free foods you do eat in the mean time will be pretty pointless.
+So you’re feeling clued up on a gluten-free diet and ready to go, but want to slowly integrate going gluten-free in to your life.
+Whilst this may mean that you get to indulge in gluten-filled foods for a while longer and use up the supplies in your cupboards, bear in mind that any gluten-free foods you do eat in the mean time will be pretty pointless.

-Eating any amount of gluten, whether once a week or all day every day, is doing damage to you internally if you have a sensitivity, intolerance or allergy to it, so eating even a small amount isn’t going to make a big difference to what it’s doing to your body.
+Eating any amount of gluten, whether once a week or all day every day, is doing damage to you internally if you have a sensitivity or intolerance, so eating even a small amount isn’t going to make a big difference to what it’s doing to your body.
 I’ve been told numerous times that gluten hangs around in the body for up to six months!
 And every time you eat it, if you have Hashimoto’s, it triggers an attack on your thyroid, causing more thyroid tissue to be destroyed and so more thyroid function lost.
-For those who experience celiac/coeliac’s disease, damage to the surface of the small bowel (intestines) occurs every time that gluten is consumed.
+For those who experience Coeliac disease, damage to the surface of the small bowel (intestines) occurs every time that gluten is consumed.

 You can click on the hyperlinks in the above post to learn more and see references to information given, but more reading and references can also be found at: